AdobeDocs/commerce-events/src/pages/get-started/project-setup.md

 1. On the **Configure API** page, click **Save configured API**.

-1. If you using JWT authentication, unzip the downloaded `config.zip` file.
+1. If you are using JWT authentication, unzip the downloaded `config.zip` file.
 The extracted `config` directory should contain a `certificate_pub.crt` and a `private.key` file.
 The `private.key` file is required to configure the Commerce Admin.

 ## Download the workspace configuration file